De Humani Corporis Fabrica Libri Septem: Human remains

-During the 16th century, the dissection of human bodies was highly prohibited by the Church.
+During the 16th century, the dissection of human bodies was strictly prohibited by the Church.
 Therefore, in order to combat this opposition, Vesalius had to secretly take the bodies of executed criminals, a process which he explains in De Humani Corporis Fabrica.
 This process of stealing the dead bodies of criminals was a key way for anatomists and artists to study the human body.
 For example in 1828 the case of Burke and Hare, whereby the bodies were delivered to anatomists for dissection, were murdered specifically for financial gain.

 Surviving copies

 More than 700 copies survive from the 1543 and 1555 editions.
-Of those, by 2018 some 29 copies were in London, 20 in Paris, 14 in Boston, 13 in New York, 12 in Cambridge (England), and 11 each in Oxford and Rome.
+Of those, by 2018 some 29 copies were in London, 20 in Paris, 14 in Boston, 13 in New York, 12 in Cambridge (England), one in Puebla's Biblioteca Palafoxiana (Mexico), and 11 each in Oxford and Rome.
 John Hay Library at Brown University owns a copy bound in tanned human skin.

 Some of the images, even though separated by several pages in the text, make a continuous landscape panorama in the background when placed side-by-side.

+In February 2024, a second-edition copy was sold at a Christie's online auction for $2,228,000, making it one of the most expensive scientific documents ever to be sold at auction.
+The copy, which had last been sold in 2007 for €13,200, was found to have been Vesalius' personal copy.
+Extensive handwritten annotations in the margins were determined to have been written by Vesalius himself.